SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/Nodes/Appearance/SetTemplate/README.md

 #SetTemplate sample

-This sample how to using SetTemplate method.
+This sample shows how to use the SetTemplate method.

 ## Prerequisites